Eboreg/de-googling/README.md

 Your Raspberry Pi should now pop up as a device in your Spotify clients.
 Works like a charm for me:

 ![image](https://user-images.githubusercontent.com/1786886/156905263-df935a4c-4f17-4439-a27c-d2dcaca02fcc.png)

+As for _completely replacing_ Spotify, I have been working on a little thing there too.
+Unfortunately, the way my brain works is that I tend to lose interest in projects as they near completion.
+But keep an eye out, I guess (not literally though, that would be disgusting).

 # The Bixby button